tuxmann/UBS_Questionnaire_Autofill/README.md

 # Rationale for created this script:
 The questions become monotonous and some questions should only be asked once or not at all.

+# Dependencies:
+pip install requests

+# Done:
+Ask donor for First Name, Last Name, Male/Female, DOB.

 # ToDo:
-Ask user for First Name, Last Name, Male/Female, DOB.

 Download required reading material PDFs and compare them to the previous download.

 Alert the donor if the materials have changed.